ascraper/ascraper-examples-python/README.md

 # BEST PRACTICE
 * Better few threads with sleep, but one fast thread

 Try to simulate regular user if targed site is sensitive to crawling.
-Imagine that your code should moke a real user.
+Imagine that your code should mocke a real user.
 So, make more slow users, but one fast.

 * Use real cookies